lquvatexas/NeurT-FDR/README.md

 # NeurT-FDR

-This library contains code for NeurT-FDR, a method for controlling false discovery rate by incorporating feature hierarchy.This paper is published at Proceedings of the 31st ACM International Conference on Information and Knowledge Management (CIKM 2022). https://doi.org/10.1145/3511808.3557672.
+This library contains code for NeurT-FDR, a method for controlling false discovery rate by incorporating feature hierarchy.
+This paper is acceptted at Proceedings of the 31st ACM International Conference on Information and Knowledge Management (CIKM 2022). https://doi.org/10.1145/3511808.3557672.
 The code base is inspired by BB-FDR (https://arxiv.org/abs/1806.03143).